KruthikNitty/pokemon-explorer/README.md

-# PokéExplorer
+# PokeExplorer

-A modern Pokémon discovery app built with React and the PokéAPI.
-Search, explore stats, and find your daily Pokémon — all in a clean, responsive interface.
+A Pokemon explorer app I built using React and the free PokeAPI.
+You can search for any Pokemon, view their stats and abilities, and there's a daily Pokemon that changes every day.

 ## Features

-- **Homepage** — Hero section with search + Daily Pokémon card (changes per day, persists across refreshes via localStorage)
+- **Homepage** — Hero section with search + Daily Pokemon card (changes per day, persists across refreshes via localStorage)
 - **Search Results** — Filtered grid with lazy batch loading, skeleton loaders, and empty states
-- **Pokémon Details** — Artwork, stats with animated bars, abilities, level-up moves, flavour text
+- **Pokemon Details** — Artwork, stats with animated bars, abilities, level-up moves, flavour text
-- **Favourites** — Save Pokémon to localStorage with a single click
+- **Favourites** — Save Pokemon to localStorage with a single click
 - **Responsive** — Works across mobile, tablet, and desktop

 ## Tech Stack